-Higher Education (HE) Student Contract 2025-26 Enrolment
+Higher Education (HE) Student Contract - 2025-26 Enrolment

 Key Information

-Document Reference Number CCSW - HESC
+Policy Reference Number CCSW - HESC

-ELT Post Responsible for Update and Monitoring Vice Principal - Innovation, Curriculum and Quality
+ELT Post Responsible for Update and Monitoring Text

 Published on Website Yes

-Date approved by ELT I October 2024
+Date approved by ELT 08 July 2025

-Date Approved by Governor's Committee (if applicable) N/a
+Date Approved by Governor's Committee (if applicable) N/A

-Date of EIA Review N/a

-Date of Next Review 31/07/2025
+Date of Next Review 31 July 2026

-I. Introduction
+I Introduction

-- 1.1 Before potential students accept an offer of a place to study on a Higher Education (HE) programme at Cheshire College South and West (CCSW), it is important that these terms and conditions are read. - 1.2 These terms and conditions (and any documents referred to within them) together form the legal contract between the student and the College.
+- I.I Before potential students accept an offer of a place to study on a Higher Education (HE) programme at Cheshire College South and West (CCSW), it is important that these terms and conditions are read. - 1.2 These terms and conditions (and any documents referred to within them) together form the legal contract between the student and the College.
 If anything in this documentation is unclear, then the student should contact the College admissions team for clarification.

-2. The Legal Contract
+2 The Legal Contract

-- 2.1 When students accept the offer of a place at CCSW on a HE programme, a legal contract will be formed between the student and the College on the basis set out in these terms and conditions. - The legal name of the College is Cheshire College South and West and is referred to as 'Cheshire College South and West', 'CCSW', 'the College', within this document. - 2.3 Any offer of a place made to students by the College, is on the basis that in accepting such an offer students agree to the following terms and conditions, which form a contract between the student and the College.
+- 2.1 When students accept the offer of a place at CCSW on a HE programme, a legal contract will be formed between the student and the College on the basis set out in these terms and conditions. - 2.2 The legal name of the College is Cheshire College South and West and is referred to as 'Cheshire College South and West', 'CCSW', 'the College', within this document. - 2.3 Any offer of a place made to students by the College, is on the basis that in accepting such an offer students agree to the following terms and conditions, which form a contract between the student and the College.
 The contract comes into force when the student informs the College that they accept the offer.
 Acceptance of the offer will be when the College has received the signed acceptance form included with the offer letter.
 Please see Appendix A.

-3. Conditional and Unconditional Offers
+3 Conditional and Unconditional Offers